Yasashari/C4-contest/maia1.md

 ## Incorrect use of address(this)
 When deploying a new instance of UniswapV3Staker contract it should be passed the address of the uniswapV3GaugeFactory as a constructor argument.
 So it should be used address(this).
-But here its using this .
+But here it's using this .

 ### Proof of Concept